Altinn/altinn-studio-docs/content/app/app-dev-course/losningsforslag/_index.en.md

 ### What happens if you deploy the same version of the application to the environment once more?

 All operations connected to deploy will run again.
-Resource texts and other metadata are savedin Altinn Platform, and deploy pipeline to toll out the application to the cluster will also run.
+Resource texts and other metadata are saved in Altinn Platform, and deploy pipeline to toll out the application to the cluster will also run.

 However, no new pods will be spun up in connection to this since there are now real changes on the service running in the environment.

-### Will the application be available immediatly after deployment?
+### Will the application be available immediately after deployment?

 Yes, the service will be immediately available after deployment.
 If the status is green in Altinn Studio you will be able to run the application.